xuri/excelize-doc/en/sheet.md

 func (f *File) SetRowHeight(sheet string, row int, height float64) error
 ```

 SetRowHeight provides a function to set the height of a single row.
+If the value of height is `0`, will hide the specified row, if the value of height is `-1`, will unset the custom row height.
 For example, set the height of the first row in `Sheet1`:

 ```go
 err := f.SetRowHeight("Sheet1", 1, 50)